NiraliSupe/GettingAndCleaningDataCourseProject/README.md

 Analysis Script
 ---------------

-`run_analysis.R`: this script downloads the dataset, processes and tidies it for analysis then creates a tidy summary dataset for the final result.
+**run_analysis.R:** this script downloads the dataset, processes and tidies it for analysis then creates a tidy summary dataset for the final result.

 1. Merges the training and the test sets to create one data set.